 Fort Willow’s History

 Fort Willow was a strategically located supply depot during the War of 1812.
-It provided arms, ammunition, and more to the British Colonial soldiers fighting in the south.
-The land that would eventually become Canada.
+It provided arms, ammunition, and more to the British Colonial soldiers fighting in the south, which would eventually become Canada.
 Before that, it was also used for centuries by First Nations, the fur trade, and French Explorers as part of the major transportation route known as the Nine Mile Portage.

 While Fort Willow is quite a beautiful place to visit now, it definitely was not in the 19th century.
 War is hell, and Fort Willow saw more than its fair share of misery in those days.

-No direct military action was ever taken against the fort (The Americans never made it that far North), but disease and sickness were a constant enemy at the fort.
+No direct military action was ever taken against the fort – the Americans never made it that far North.
+But the land and sickness were a constant enemy at the fort.
 The surrounding area was described as a “Hellish Swamp” in the summer and completely isolating in the Winter.

 Related Local News: Local ghost stories for spooky season: Scarier than you think!

-If you’re looking for something to do this Halloween (or if you’re just a history buff), Fort Willow really is a cool place to check out.
-It’s also free (besides parking) and only a 20-minute drive outside Barrie.
+If you’re looking for something to do this Halloween (or if you’re just a history buff), Fort Willow really is a interesting place to check out.

 If you’re not too scared, why not see it for yourself?